Stefan Hirsch: Mature style: 1920s

-At the time of his first one-man show in 1927 a critic for the New York Sun was surprised Hirsch had not been given one before.
+At the time of his first one-man show in 1927, a critic for the New York Sun was surprised Hirsch had not been given one before.
 His work stood out when it was exhibited and was collected widely, this critic wrote.
 He said it was modern but not revolutionary and its quality was undisputed.
 Hirsch's subjects at this time were mainly buildings: structures without human presence.
 Critics described his paintings as cool, reserved, and somewhat aloof.
-The critic for the Sun said they showed "a moment when everything stops."
+The critic for the Sun said they showed "a moment when everything stops".
 Their design was flat.
-The colors were muted and harmonious with a "purity and clarity of color like things painted on porcelain or silk."
+The colors were muted and harmonious with a "purity and clarity of color like things painted on porcelain or silk".
 They possessed an "intellectual austerity" but were nonetheless said to convey the essential character of a scene.

 Hirsch's drawing, House, of 1920 shows some influences of Cézanne and the cubists in its juxtaposed panels and emphasis on the two-dimensional surface of the paper.
 Its spare, geometric design was typical of his style during this decade.
-His painting, Lower Manhattan, of either 1920 or 1921, is one of his best known pieces.
-It possesses the "essential flatness" of most of his output and shows his artistic skill in its overall design, coloration and balanced tonal relations.
+His painting, Lower Manhattan, of either 1920 or 1921, is one of his best-known pieces.
+It possesses the "essential flatness" of most of his output and shows his artistic skill in its overall design, coloration, and balanced tonal relations.

 Hirsch's paintings and drawings in the 1920s were not all in the manner of his urban landscapes.
 His 1919 drawing of flowers on a table with note cards and knife is realistic with a tonal balance and clarity that would later be recognized as distinguishing his best work.
 In 1924 he showed a "monumental nude" at the Bourgeois Gallery in New York and, that same year, he made a lithograph showing the heads of three women in hats and coats.
-A rural landscape, Pastoral Scene, New England, painted in 1926, contrasts sharply with his cityscapes in its rounded contours and blue- and red-toned pallette.
+A rural landscape, Pastoral Scene, New England, painted in 1926, contrasts sharply with his cityscapes in its rounded contours and blue- and red-toned palette.
 In 1927 he showed a circus scene at that year's Salons of America exhibition which a critic found to be witty and more flexible than his "mathematically exact" paintings.
 In his solo exhibit at the Bourgeois Galleries that same year he showed three portraits (Mrs. Catherine Grossman, Dr. Michael Ringer, and A Young Girl).
 In 1928 he showed a painting called Lilies of the Valley in an exhibition at the Downtown Galleries and the following year he produced a whimsical drawing called "Stuart Davis Mailbox" which shows the back of a woman holding a small American flag beside a mechanical letterbox contraption with human features, in profile.
 At about the same time he painted a rural landscape, Horse Pasture, described as showing clean outline and peaceful horizons.